circonus-labs/circonus-kubernetes-agent/README.md

 1. Verify `deploy/custom/authrbac.yaml`, alter any applicable settings for cluster security
 1. Change any applicable settings in `deploy/custom/configuration.yaml`, minimum required:
    * Circonus API Token
-   * Check Target (optional, Kubernetes cluster name will be used if not supplied) - so agent can find check on restart (short, unique string w/o spaces - normally this is an FQDN)
+   * Check Target (optional, Kubernetes cluster name will be used if not supplied) - so agent can find check on restart (short, unique string w/o spaces - normally this is a FQDN)
    * Kubernetes Cluster Name - used for check title when creating a check
    * Circonus Alert Email - email address for default alerts
 1. Change any applicable settings in `deploy/custom/deployment.yaml`